madhupg101/Flow_mod6/README.md

 The contract emits events for the initialization of the contract, as well as for the deposit and withdrawal of NFTs.
-Overall, this contract provides a simple implementation of NFTs and demonstrates the core functionality required for creating and managing them in a blockchain environment.
+Overall, this contract provides a simple implementation of NFTs and demonstrates the core functionality required for creating and managing NFTs in a blockchain environment.

 ## Requirements
 * Access to a Flow network node.